To learn who your grant manager is for each grant , go to eGrants and select the “My. tab for contact information.

 Adjustments requested in the last 30 days of a project period will receive special scrutiny.

 Initiating an adjustment.
 The project director, financial officer, or authorized official may submit requests for grant adjustments through eGrants.
 Adjustments are subject to approval by the PSO, and grantees who expend funds prior to approval do so at their own risk – they are not guaranteed for reimbursement.
-Note: Features are available on the My.Home tab that allow you to update grant officials or the SAM expiration date on multiple grant records in bulk.
+Note: Features are available on the My.Home tab that allow you to update grant officials or the SAM expiration date on multiple grant records at the same time.

 To submit a grant adjustment request, go to eGrants then click on the Budget tab and then the ‘Request Adjustment’ sub tab.